Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 • Security tools: Restrict permissions, limit access, and isolate sensitive actions to prevent unintended consequences.

-• Training personnel: Equip teams to oversee and work alongside AI agents effectively.
+• Training personnel: Equip teams to effectively oversee and work alongside AI agents.

 Not every workflow needs an AI agent.
 In fact, many processes still benefit from traditional rule-based systems.
 They're simple, cost-effective, and perfectly adequate when the path from input to output is clear and stable.